My Identity, Capabilities, and Changing Economics: Reflexive, Adaptive, Socially Embedded Individuals (CUP)

 Economic Methodology: Understanding Economics as a Science, that Marcel Boumans and I published in 2010, came out in a second edition in 2016.
 This is an introduction to the field of economic methodology, with a capstone chapter "Value Judgments in Economics."
 The new edition has applications at the end of each chapter that we believe make teaching the material interesting to students.

 John B. Davis, Professor Emeritus of Economics, Marquette University, Professor Emeritus of Economics, University of Amsterdam is author of Keynes’s Philosophical Development (Cambridge, 1994), The Theory of the Individual in Economics (Routledge, 2003), Individuals and Identity in Economics (Cambridge, 2011), and co-author with Marcel Boumans of Economic Methodology: Understanding Economics as a Science (Palgrave, 2010).
 He has been a visiting professor at the Sorbonne, Cambridge University, Erasmus University, and Duke University.
-He is a former editor of the Review of Social Economy (1987-2005), is co-editor with Wade Hands of the Journal of Economic Methodology, and editor of the Routledge Advances in Social Economics book series.
+He was an editor of the Review of Social Economy, was co-editor with Wade Hands of the Journal of Economic Methodology, and is editor of the Routledge Advances in Social Economics book series.
 He is a past president or chair of the History of Economics Society, the International Network for Economic Method, and the Association for Social Economics, and is a past vice-president of the European Society for the History of Economic Thought.
 He has taught two dozen different courses.
 His areas of research are economic methodology, identity in economics, Keynes, Sraffa, complexity, stratification economics, social economics, identity economics, capabilities, economics and ethics, and health economics.